Optimizing Queries for Better Performance Print

 SELECT * FROM users ORDER BY created_at DESC LIMIT 10;

-For MySQL 8.0 and beyond, consider using application-level caching mechanisms like Redis or Memcached.
+• For MySQL 8.0 and beyond, consider application-level caching using tools like Redis or Memcached.

-Joining multiple tables can be resource-intensive, especially for large datasets.
-To optimize joins:
+Joining multiple tables can become resource-intensive, especially for large datasets.
+To improve performance:

 SELECT u.name, o.order_date